Ukraine: Ex-President Petro Poroshenko returns to face treason charges | DW | 17.01.2022

 Poroshenko insists that he is innocent and that the charges against him are trumped up by allies of his successor, President Volodymyr Zelenskiyy in an attempt to discredit him.

-Poroshenko came back to Ukraine in defiance of authorities vowing to protect the former Soviet country from a possible Russian invasion.
+Poroshenko said that he wanted to return to Ukraine to fight the case against him.
+He also said he wanted to protect the ex-Soviet country from a possible Russian invasion.

 He accused Zelenskiyy of not doing enough to secure the country's borders and offered to help the government.